hyperion-project/hyperion.ng/CONTRIBUTING.md

 #### Log Level
   * Debug - used when message is more or less for the developer or for trouble shooting
-  * Info - used for not absolutly developer stuff messages for what's going on
+  * Info - used for not absolutely developer stuff messages for what's going on
   * Warning - warn if something is not as it should be, but didn't harm
   * Error - used when an error occurs